thomshutt/infinite-monkeys/README.md

 # infinite-monkeys
-Pooling the wisdom of Hacker News
+Pooling the wisdom of Hacker News comments into an eBook.